 The final goal of religion is liberation as determined by the Hindu teachers.
-The literature on the subject of liberation is very vast in Bharat.
-There are the one thousand one hundred and eighty Upanishads, the seven darshanas, and many shastras conforming to the teaching of the Vedas, all intended to help the aspirant to gain liberation.
-A brief description of its nature is given here.
+The literature on the subject of liberation is very vast in India.
+There are the Upanishads, the seven darshanas, and many shastras conforming to the teaching of the Vedas, all intended to help the aspirant to gain liberation.
+A brief description of the nature of liberation is given here.
 It is the ultimate truth of the law of karma, it is the ultimate aim of upasana, yoga and bhakti, and it is the ultimate object of the jnana-kanda of the Vedas, as explained in separate sections, and its outline will make the path easy for the disciple.